skingan/purge_haplotigs_multiBAM/README.md

 ```
 #!text
+# USAGE:
-purge_haplotigs  purge  -g genome.fasta  -c coverage_stats.csv -b aligned.sorted.bam
+% purge_haplotigs  purge  -g genome.fasta  -c coverage_stats.csv  -b aligned.bam

 REQUIRED:
 -g / -genome        Genome assembly in fasta format.
 Needs to be indexed with samtools faidx.
 -c / -coverage      Contig by contig coverage stats csv file from the previous step.
--b / -bam           Samtools-indexed bam file of aligned reads/subreads to the reference (same
+-b / -bam           Samtools-indexed bam file of aligned and sorted reads/subreads to the reference
-                    one used for generating the read-depth histogram).
+                    (same one used for generating the read-depth histogram).

 OPTIONAL:
 -t / -threads       Number of worker threads to use.
 DEFAULT = 4.